February Garden Jobs for the Vegetable Garden

 Sow seeds for early peas, salad greens, leeks, and onions

 Seeds that you can sow now undercover include winter salad leaves, sprouting broccoli, leeks, spinach, kohlrabi, peas, and onions.
-Undercover can mean in an unheated greenhouse, but also on a bright windowsill in the house.
+Undercover can mean in an unheated greenhouse, but also on a bright windowsill indoors.
 Each germinates at relatively low temperatures (above 45°F/7°C) but, at lower temperatures, can take a long time to sprout.
 To encourage speedier germination, sow these seeds into trays or modules kept at around 65-70°F (18-21°C).

 February garden jobs including seeds to sow, crops to harvest, winter garden organization, and projects for the vegetable garden #gardeningtips #vegetablegarden